vfarcic/cncf-demo/manuscript/cluster/crossplane.md

 kubectl apply --filename crossplane-config/config-k8s.yaml
 ```

-## Which Cloud Provider Do You Use?
+## Which cloud provider do you use?

 * [Google Cloud](crossplane-google.md)
 * [AWS](crossplane-aws.md)